rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example2/README.md

 These same two modules also have some tools for reading in and processing the resulting output, as illustrated in [To Appear](fgmax_plots) and [To Appear](fgout_plots).

+We also set specify that **no output times for the full AMR time frames**, so that only the fgmax and fgout files will be produced in `_output`:

+    clawdata.output_style = 1

+    if clawdata.output_style==1:
+        # Output nout frames at equally spaced times up to tfinal:
+        clawdata.num_output_times = 0  # time frames will be output, only fg's
+        clawdata.tfinal = 1.*3600.
+        clawdata.output_t0 = False  # output at initial (or restart) time?

+Note that in addition to setting `num_output_times = 0` it is necessary to set `output_t0 = False` so that the solution is not output at the initial time `t0 = 0`.

+If you want to view the output frames you can modify these lines of course, but one advantage of using fgout grids is that these files are typically much smaller than the `fort.b` files produced for each time frame.
+The example in this directory has the same number of AMR levels (7) as `../example1/_output1c` and the single `fort.b0006` file in that directory (at 1 hour simulated time) is 16M, whereas the entire `_output` directory in this example (containing the fgmax and 31 frames of fgout files) is only 14M.

 ### Annotated fgout grid section

 Toward the bottom of the `setrun.py` file, the specification of the fgout